Main Content Region

 |Invasive Meningococcal Disease||

 Invasive meningococcal disease (IMD) is a serious infection caused by the bacteria, Neisseria meningitidis.
 Up to 10% of the population carry the bacteria at the back of their throat or nose without ever getting sick.
+In rare cases, IMD can cause an infection of the lining of the brain and spinal cord (meningitis) and/or an infection of the bloodstream (septicemia).

 Influenza (the flu) is a respiratory infection caused by the influenza virus.
 The flu season (when most people get sick with the flu) often begins in late fall.